InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/support-as-a-group.md

 You may need to reach out to specific individuals based on commit or usage history.
 It is important that there are enough so that the burden on each can be reasonably small.

-When forming, this group should identify or create:
+When forming, this group should identify or create [Standard Base Documentation] and [Communication Tooling].

-* A chat channel where questions and discussion about the project should happen.
-* Clear contributing instructions.
-* Link to both of the above in the project README.
-* A chat channel just for the [Trusted Committer]s.

 The group should do its best to manage these aspects of the project: